IBM/itaa-docs/docs/enterprise/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 Next click **Open** for the **Icon Library - IBM Cloud Architecture Center**.
 This is an **As-Is** asset.
 Clicking open will add you as a viewer collaborator on the asset.
 Meaning it is now available in your **Workspace | Collaboration** tab.

 From within this asset, feel free to navigate around and take a look at what is available in the various IT System view diagrams.

-Then click on the down arrow next to **Workspace** in the breadcrumbs and this time click on Workspace.
+You will now return to the architecture you have been editing.
+The quick way back is to click on the down arrow next to **Workspace** in the breadcrumbs and this time click on Workspace.
 In the list in your private workspace, find the architecture you have been editing and click **Open**.
 And then navigate to the IT System View diagram now named - **Gov Services Case Management Platform**.

 #### Copy from resource